FabricFolding: Learning Efficient Fabric Folding without Expert Demonstrations: RELATED WORK

-\textbf{Fabric folding} initially relies on heuristic algorithms that impose strict predefined constraints on the fabric's initial configuration \cite{doumanoglou2016folding}, \cite{speedfolding}, \cite{garcia2022knowledge}.
-Contemporary approaches to fabric manipulation involve training goal-conditioned policies using reinforcement learning \cite{matas2018sim}, \cite{yang2016repeatable}, \cite{hietala2021closing}, \cite{hietala2022learning}, self-supervised learning \cite{lee2021learning}, \cite{huang2022mesh}, \cite{hoque2022visuospatial}, and imitation learning \cite{seita2020deep} in either simulated \cite{mo2022foldsformer}, \cite{thach2022learning}, \cite{weng2022fabricflownet} or real robotic arms \cite{lee2021learning}.
+Fabric folding initially relied on heuristic algorithms that impose strict predefined constraints on the fabric's initial configuration \cite{doumanoglou2016folding, cusumano2011bringing, garcia2022knowledge}.
+Contemporary approaches to fabric manipulation involve training goal-conditioned policies using reinforcement learning \cite{matas2018sim, yang2016repeatable, hietala2021closing, hietala2022learning}, self-supervised learning \cite{lee2021learning, huang2022mesh, hoque2022visuospatial}, and imitation learning \cite{seita2020deep} in either simulated \cite{mo2022foldsformer, thach2022learning, weng2022fabricflownet} or real robotic arms \cite{lee2021learning}.
 However, the strategy of employing simulation data for training essentially cannot achieve the desired effect of the simulation environment due to the sim2real gap on the robotic manipulator \cite{matas2018sim}.
 Moreover, a gap remains in the ability to generalize the approach to various types of fabrics \cite{weng2022fabricflownet}.
-To generalize fabric folding across different types of fabrics, Canberk \emph{et al.} \cite{clothfunnels} proposed an approach that combines the detection of fabric keypoints with a heuristic for the folding process.
-In this work, our method also utilizes keypoint detection, which not only helps to deal with the case where the sleeves of long-sleeved T-shirts are inside the clothes but also assures that our method can be adapted to different clothing categories.
+To generalize fabric folding across different types of fabrics, some researchers \cite{clothfunnels, lips2022learning} proposed an approach that combines the detection of fabric keypoints with a heuristic for the folding process.
+However, owing to the absence of a dataset containing fabric keypoints derived from real cloth images, their study relies solely on simulated image data to generate diverse fabric keypoints datasets.
+This limitation affects the accuracy of fabric keypoints detection when applied in real-world scenarios.